1982 Indonesian legislative election: Background

 Following the 1978 reelection of President Suharto by the People's Consultative Assembly a year after the victory of the government political vehicle Golkar in the legislative election, the government started to make preparations for the next five-yearly vote by submitting a revised election law to the legislature.
 Among the changes discussed were the symbols used by the parties.
 The government's proposed law included a provision banning party symbols that "might generate conflict affecting the unity and integrity of the nation".
 At the time, the Islamic United Development Party symbol was the Kaaba, while the Indonesian Democratic Party used a symbol similar to the National emblem of Indonesia.
 Both parties wanted to retain their symbols.
 Both parties also wanted a reduction in the number of seats awarded by government nominees to be reduced from 100 to 75.
 Ultimately the bill was passed, with no changes to party logos or the number of appointed legislative members.
-However, an additional 4 seats, on top of the 360 elected seats, were allocated to the new province of East Timor following its annexation, and these were take from the non-military appointed seats.
+However, an additional 4 seats, on top of the 360 elected seats, were allocated to the new province of East Timor following its annexation, and these were taken from the non-military appointed seats.